 - Increase positive attitudes toward law enforcement.

-- To teach the value of our legal system.
+- To teach the value of our legal system and the DARE curriculum.

 - Promote respect for people and property.